samaradi143/OSINHTML/README.md

 # OSINHTML
-you can view this file in my website samaraditya.ml,samaraditya.tk,samaraditya.ga
+you can view this file in my website  http://samaraditya.ml  http://samaraditya.tk  http://samaraditya.ga